IBM-Cloud/skylink/README.md

  [![video poster image](./github-assets/video-poster.jpg)][youtbue_video]

 ## General Architecture
-The application connects a [DJI][dji] drone aircraft to [Bluemix][bluemix] by using an iPad to bridge the connection from aircraft to the external network.
+The application connects a [DJI][dji] drone aircraft to [IBM Bluemix][bluemix] by using an iPad to bridge the connection from aircraft to the external network & cloud services.
 The aircraft remote control connects directly to the controller using a USB connection.
 This allows the aircraft to send a live video stream, captured media, and telemtry data directly to an app running on the iPad.
 This also allows the iPad to send control instructions to the aircraft, enabling the app to control what the aircraft is doing.
 All communication back and forth between the aircraft and app on the iPad is handled using [DJI's developer toolkit][dji_dev].

 ![screenshot of skylink app running on iPad](./github-assets/architecture.png)

-The aircraft captures telemtry data and images (either full resolution images or video frame grabs) and sstores them locally on the iPad using [Cloudant Sync][coudant_sync] - This prevents data loss if you are flying in an area without any network connectivity.
+The app captures aircraft telemtry data and images (either full resolution images or video frame grabs) and stores them locally on the iPad using [Cloudant Sync][coudant_sync] - This prevents data loss if you are flying in an area without any network connectivity.
 When there is data connectivity, the data is automatically replicated up to the [Cloudant][cloudant] service.
 Saving data into Cloudant automatically triggers [OpenWhisk][openwhisk] actions to process the images and data using [Watson Visual Recognition][watson_visual_recognition] and [Alchmey Vision][alchemy_vision] services.
 Once all the data has been processed, it is available through a web interface powered by Node.js running on [IBM Bluemix][bluemix].

 ## The Aircraft